11 Things to Do in Kapaa: Make it a day out!

 If you have more time to explore Kauai, you can also head to Lihue, which is just a 15-minute drive south.
 From the palm-fringed beaches to the fascinating cultural attractions, there are tons of fun things to see here as well.

 A kayaking trip down the Wailua River (the only navigable river in the entire state of Hawaii) is a fun and leisurely way to see the island’s breathtaking landscapes.
-You’ll paddle 2-miles upstream with the picturesque backdrop of lush rainforests and verdant hillsides with your knowledgable tour guide leading the way.
+You’ll paddle two miles upstream with the picturesque backdrop of lush rainforests and verdant hillsides with your knowledgable tour guide leading the way.
+Numerous movies, including Indiana Jones, were filmed along this route!

-The tour is family-friendly (kids need to be at least five years old), although it can be a bit strenuous since it’s roughly 5-hours long.
-If you want to see the Wailua River without kayaking, you could take a cruise boat to Fern Grotto, a lava rock grotto surrounded by delicate hanging ferns.
+The tour is family-friendly (children must be at least 5 years old), but it can be a bit strenuous, as it’s roughly 5 hours long.
+If you want to see the Wailua River without kayaking, you could take a cruise boat to the Fern Grotto, a lava rock grotto surrounded by delicate hanging ferns.

-Stretching for 8 miles along the eastern coast of Kauai is the beautiful Kauai Coastal Path.
-The flat, paved trail boasts dramatic views of the ocean, as well as the cliffs, beaches, and lava rock coves, making it one of the most scenic parts of the island.
+The beautiful Kauai Coastal Path stretches for 8 miles along the eastern coast of Kauai.
+The flat, paved trail boasts dramatic views of the ocean, cliffs, beaches, and lava rock coves, making it one of the most scenic parts of the island.

 Keep in mind the path is shared with pedestrians, so make sure to be considerate to your fellow joggers and walkers!